msouppe/CMPE257_Mobile_Networks/paper/paper.md

 rather than the daunting task of setting up an environment.
 This educational aspect could be improved by using a tool that would enable students and educators to easily create and modify end-to-end workflows to make learning more accessible to students.
 Another motivation behind making the case for experimental reproducibility in networking research is based on our own experience as members of an academic research lab.
 Often times junior students help and eventually may take over the work of more senior students who are soon graduating or have already left the university.
 Instead of reinventing the wheel, it is in the interest of the lab for the new students to improve and build on top of previous work while leveraging as much of it as possible.
-However, replicating someone else's work is challenging and often impossible.
-This is especially prevalent in computer networking experiments where most of the experiment setup is performed manually with little or no documentation.
-The current state of practice of setting up experiments for researchers and practitioners involves, among other things, obtaining and keeping track of large amounts of data from various datasets, installing required software packages and libraries, and setting up the appropriate environment.
-These steps are often left undocumented because they usually involve consulting multiple resources along with repeated trial and error attempts.
-Consequently, they become not only very tedious and time consuming, but also prone to errors.
-As such, having a systematic approach to creating an experimental pipeline that researchers could easily modify when conducting and reproducing experiments will be a significant step forward towards more rigorous scientific research.

-Reproducing scientific experiments, however, is a challenging task.
-In experimental computer science and engineering, more generally, and in computer networking, more specifically, one of the biggest setbacks of reproducibility is the complexity that comes with rebuilding the same environment in which the original experiment was conducted.
-Many experiments in this field rely on expensive hardware and software.
+One of the biggest setbacks in reproducing results is the complexity that comes with rebuilding the same environment in which the original experiment was conducted.
+Most of experiments in the field of computer networks rely on expensive hardware, deep software stacks and complex configuration setups.
+In this paper, we make the case for a systematic approach to experimental reproducibility by making use of reproducibility tools.
-While simulation tools greatly facilitate conducting experiments when compared to real hardware testbed experimentation, re-running an experiment from scratch can be strenuous.
-Network simulation experiments often come with the cost of extensive software configuration and package installation upon attempting to reproduce previous results.
-In addition, even with a correct setup there might still exist uncertainty whether results are reproduced correctly.
-In this paper, we make a case for a systematic approach to experimental reproducibility applied to network simulations.
-Furthermore, we use examples from our own experience, with an intent for it to serve as a guideline to researchers and students.

 A recently proposed reproducibility tool named Popper introduces a convention for creating experimentation pipelines which are easy to reproduce and validate [@jimenez_2017_popper].
-In order to show the suitability of the Popper convention in the experimental networking domain, we document our experience of automating the execution and re-execution of two network simulation experiments presented in [@mansfield_2016 ; @veenstra_2015].
+In order to show the suitability of the Popper convention in the experimental networking domain, we document our experience of automating the two network simulation experiments presented in [@mansfield_2016 ; @veenstra_2015].
 One of the main reasons we chose these two papers was because we had the help of the original authors available to us.
-As a result, we were able to obtain all their original scripts and notes for reproducing their existing experiments.
-Additionally, we met with the authors several times to understand how the scripts map to what is reported in the original papers.
 This paper details our experience with the goal of serving as a reference to other researchers seeking a way to make their experiments reproducible.
-The contributions of our work include:
+In addition, we briefly present two additional Popper workflows for running experiments on experiment testbeds and studies that gather real-world metrics.
+The code for these workflows available on Github.
+The contributions of our work
+include:

-  * Applying Popper in the domain of computer networks.
+  * Applying Popper in the domain of computer networks to network simulations.
-  * A methodology template for others to create reproducible experiments in simulated networks, as well as experimental testbeds.
+  * A methodology template for others to create reproducible experiments in the three broad categories of simulated networks, as well as experimental testbeds.
-  * Lessons learned.
+  * A list of lessons learned and best practices that we have identified, and that other researchers can use as a reference.

 The remainder of the paper is organized as follows, Section 2 gives a brief introduction to Popper, the tool that is used to help make